 The Philips XXL Airfryer HD9650/96 is the largest model from this well-known manufacturer.
 It can handle up to 6 ample servings at once, making it a good size for families or for anyone who likes to cook in volume.

 This is the first model with Philips’ new patented Twin TurboStar Technology.
 Other upgrades include a slight redesign of the controls, plus a few extra features such as presets and a Keep Warm function.

 Like its predecessors, the Philips XXL gets rave reviews from owners for being well built, producing excellent results, and holding up over the long term.
 The only drawback is cost, so is it worth the investment?
-We think so, but below we cover all the pros and cons so you can decide for yourself.
+You be the judge.
+Below you’ll find all the pros and cons so you can decide for yourself.

 - 4 Quart Capacity